Bariatric Revision Surgery

 The procedure the Bariatric Surgery Clinic uses for revision bariatric surgery may vary, schedule an appointment to discuss your options now.

-Are You Suffering with Side Effects of Previous Bariatric Surgery?
+Are You Suffering from Side Effects of Previous Bariatric Surgery?

 At times patients may suffer certain side effects related to their previous bariatric surgery.
 You don’t have to suffer in silence!
 If you are experiencing the following, there may be medical or revision surgery options available to you to help.